 Supply and Demand

-If your car’s model is in excess supply in the market, you may find it hard to sell your car for a profit.
-In this situation, buyers have a lot of cars to pick from.
-Why would someone buy your car if they see the same car in a similar condition being sold for less money?
+If your car’s model is in excess supply in the market, you may find it hard to sell your vehicle for a profit.
+In this situation, buyers have a lot of vehicles to pick from.
+Why would someone buy your car if they see the exact vehicle in a similar condition being sold for less money?

 Color and Options

 Cars come in various trim levels.
-Higher trim variants have more added options such as heated seats, different transmissions, traction control etc. These features significantly increase the resale value of your vehicle.
+Higher trim variants have more options, such as heated seats, different transmissions, traction control, etc. These features significantly increase the resale value of your vehicle.

 Conclusion

 The bottom line is that a well-maintained and clean car sells for more.
-Sometimes, buyers pay more for a car with full documentation as it gives them the impression that the car was looked after properly.
+Sometimes, buyers pay more for a vehicle with complete documentation as it gives them the impression that it was looked after properly.
 Are you looking to sell your car?
-Get it cleaned, organize the paperwork and start looking for prospecting buyers!
+Get it cleaned, organize the paperwork, and start looking for prospective buyers!